-Furthermore drinking after the fact can compromise
+Furthermore, drinking after the fact can compromise

 the healing of the tattoo because of its effects on your blood.
-So take it easy for a bit.par Not doing your research.Getting a tattoo is a pretty big decision and should be handled as such.
+So take it easy for a bit.
+Getting a tattoo is a pretty big decision and should go carefully.
 You wouldn’t buy a car without doing your research, right.?